5 ways our AI lesson assistant can help you encourage metacognition

 5. Ask your students to self-assess as often as you like

 You can direct students’ attention towards whether or not they understand what you are teaching.
-You might ask your students to rate on a scale of 1 to 10 how well they understand something.
+You might ask your students to rate on a scale of one to ten how well they understand something.
 With primary school students you could forget the numbered scale, because it might be too abstract for them, and use a range of happy to sad faces instead.
-With the help of AI-generated polls (Ask AI) move through your digital lesson and poll your students’ understanding of its content.
+With the help of AI-generated polls (Ask Maia) move through your digital lesson and poll your students’ understanding of its content.